 - Seldom bothered by insects and diseases, Azaleas require little care once established, except for watering during dry times.

 - Mulch well.
 Shallow-rooted, Azaleas tend to dry out quickly if not mulched.
-A mulch of oak leaf mold, pine needles, or aged oak, pine, or hemlock sawdust will keep the soil acidic and moist.
+A mulch of oak leaf mold, pine needles, aged oak, pine, or hemlock sawdust will keep the soil acidic and moist.

 - Fertilizer isn’t needed.
 The decaying manure and compost will provide the necessary nutrients that Azaleas need.

-Different types of plants require differently treated soils.
+Different types of plants require differently-treated soils.
 For Azaleas, follow the instructions below:

 Azaleas have shallow roots and require well-drained, acidic soil.